MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 The Intune Connector for your Active Directory creates autopilot-enrolled computers in the on-premises Active Directory domain.
 The computer that hosts the Intune Connector must have the rights to create the computer objects within the domain.

 In some domains, computers aren't granted the rights to create computers.
 Additionally, domains have a built-in limit (default of 10) that applies to all users and computers that aren't delegated rights to create computer objects.
-Therefore, the rights need to be delegated to computers that host the Intune Connector on the organizational unit where hybrid Azure AD-joined devices are created.
+The rights need to be delegated to computers that host the Intune Connector on the organizational unit where hybrid Azure AD-joined devices are created.

 The organizational unit that's granted the rights to create computers must match:
 - The organizational unit that's entered in the Domain Join profile.